-Supporting papers Quote provided Total project expenditure: Swimming pool pumps invariably run at higher flow rates than necessary.
+Supporting papers Swimming pool pumps invariably run at higher flow rates than necessary.
 A modern pump with variable controller (already funded) would enable us to control both pump flow-rates and pump run times.
 At present, the pools run at 100%, 24 hours a day - obviously massively inefficient, but standard for the era in which the pumps were installed.
 Being able to vary the flow would enable us to reduce power overnight, and at times of closure.
 This investment will enable us to: Keep our outdoor pool open longer, as the season could be extended without the financial imperative to keep the pools open every day - being able to reduce flow would make weekend-only opening, for example, viable for the first time Have the potential to reduce power for each pool down to 35%, giving a potential 50% cost saving Target new audiences and new users, such as triathlon and cold water swimmers, by a more flexible approach to winter opening of our outdoor pool Help offset rises in cost of utilities by reducing flow to the indoor pool overnight and at quieter times.
 This project would benefit not only the Eastern area, but the whole of Swale - and beyond.
 As the busiest pool in Swale, Faversham Pools provides an important service for the whole community, from babies enjoying their first time in the water, to lessons for school and individual children, to rehab and physio, and to elderly people learning to swim for the very first time.
-As we emerge from the pandemic, a major focus for the pool is refurbishing our changing village, to make it more accessible for families, for older swimmers and, importantly, for swimmers and improvements further into the future, safe in the knowledge that the risk of plant failure has been addressed.
-In turn, this addresses Swale's Strategic Priority 3, in reducing health inequality by providing affordable, accessible leisure facilities which address the borough's health and wellbeing needs.
-No Yes Pool pump - £5,925.00 <l< th=""></l<>
+As we emerge from the pandemic, a major focus for the pool is refurbishing our changing village, to make it more accessible for families, for older swimmers and, importantly, for swimmers with disabilities.
+Investing in our infrastructure with this new pump would enable us to have the confidence to plan refurbishments and improvements further into the future, safe in the knowledge that the risk of plant failure has been addressed.
+In turn, this addresses Swale's Strategic Priority 3, in reducing health inequality by providing affordable, accessib

+Quote provided Yes

+Total project Pool pump - £5,925.00

+expenditure: Assembly of pump - £450.00

+Installation - £850.00

 VAT - £1,445.00

-Total Expenditure - £8,670.00
+Total unalest in some Total Expenditure - £8,670.00

 Total project income None

-(addition sources of income including cash/in kind):
+(addition sources of

+income including

+cash/in kind):

 Funding request: £8,670.00

-i anang request. ~0,010100